bkwon0402/bkwon0402.github.io/item/samplepage.md

 ---
 # The Challenge

-As a personal project, I designed a website mockup for my friend’s startup ClearEar, a medical device startup.
+I designed a website mockup for ClearEar, a medical device startup.
 ClearEar offers products that provide people a better way to clean their ears.

 <br>